MicrosoftDocs/intelligent-asset-manager/Intelligent-asset/Overview/key-users.md

-# Key Users and Stakeholders of IAM
+# Overview: IAM Key Users and Stakeholders

 - IT Staff and consultants that are involved with Software Asset Management in their organization or that of their customers, should use IAM to measure actual usage, support the decision-making progress, and profit from value services provided by IAM-certified partners.

-  Customers who use IAM in conjunction with an accredited partner may receive benefits such as audit risk reduction and a fresh start with Microsoft licensing.
+- Customers who use IAM in conjunction with an accredited partner may receive benefits such as audit risk reduction and a fresh start with Microsoft licensing.

 - Microsoft SAM Partners must use IAM to produce an EDP and ELP in the context of the SAM Incentive Program or SAM Managed Service Program.
 See [Microsoft SAM Partners](https://aka.ms/mssampartners) for more information.